paulmakepeace/refine-client-py/docker/README.md

 There are some client libraries for OpenRefine that communicate with the [OpenRefine API](https://github.com/OpenRefine/OpenRefine/wiki/OpenRefine-API).
 I have prepared a docker container on top of the [Python Library from PaulMakepeace](https://github.com/PaulMakepeace/refine-client-py/) and extended the CLI with some options to create new OpenRefine projects from files.

+If you are looking for a ready to use command line interface to OpenRefine for batch processing then you might be interested in the following bash shell script: [felixlohmeier/openrefine-batch](https://github.com/felixlohmeier/openrefine-batch)

 ### basic usage

 **1) start server:**